nabil-hassan/github-actions-sandbox-v2/14-matrixes/matrixes.md

 # Includes directive

+The `includes` directive can be used to add new permutations to the matrix or include additional properties for certain permutations.

 The placement of properties in the `includes` directive is very important.

 If you place an additional property at the beginning of the includes array, it will only apply to permutations that appear before it: